Banana Bread Waffles

 The addition of chickpea flour is what makes the recipe work, and I mean that literally.
 I tried tapioca starch, coconut flour, and a combination of coconut flour and tapioca starch.
 In each trial, the batter looked great…until it was added to the waffle maker.
 As soon as the lid dropped, the batter gushed and glopped out of the sides with alien ferocity.

 Chickpea flour brought the recipe back to earth.
 Together with the other ingredients, it also led to an especially easy recipe.
-Here’s how easy.
-Begin by whisking the bananas (use really ripe ones; the banana mash should be very wet) with the maple syrup, milk and flaxseed meal.
-You can also add a bit of vanilla extract, if you so choose.

 You’re almost done.
 Add the remaining ingredients (chickpea flour, almond flour, baking soda, cinnamon, and salt) to the bowl and stir until blended and smooth.
 The batter will be smooth and fairly thick.